Thank you for your patience. Your civilization is very important to us.

 Five minutes of pairwise comparison — “education or infrastructure?” “healthcare or military?” — produces stable budget weights via eigenvector decomposition.

 The budget reflects what citizens actually want, updated continuously, verified mathematically.
-On my planet, this process takes about four minutes a week.
-You lot seem to spend most of your time shouting about it on your little phones and then doing absolutely nothing.
+On Wishonia, this takes about four minutes a week.
+Here it takes polling, donor pressure, and a national screaming ritual.

 I understand the scepticism.
 Your species has produced approximately 14,000 tokens whose primary innovation was having a picture of a dog on them.
 This is not that.